bitcoindevkit/bdk-ffi/bdk-android/README.md

 signing.gnupg.passphrase=<YOUR_GNUPG_PASSPHRASE>
 ```

-and use the `publishToMavenLocal` task without excluding the signing task:
+and use the `publishToMavenLocal` task without the `localBuild` flag:
 ```shell
 ./gradlew publishToMavenLocal
 ```